Medical Assistant Diploma Program

 Medical assistants could work in a variety of healthcare settings, including hospitals, clinics, physician offices and nursing homes.

 Demand for medical assistants is expected to grow by 14% though 2024.1 With an aging population which continues to increase, the demand for skilled workers in the healthcare industry will also rise.
-Rockford Career College can prepare you to join this exciting and in-demand field.
+Stautzenberger College can prepare you to join this exciting and in-demand field.

 1U.S.
 Department of Labor, Occupational Outlook Handbook, 2014-2015 Edition, Job Outlook, retrieved 4/26/16